- 7 minutes to read

 Nodinite provides 12 built-in expression plugins—no coding required for standard formats:

-Expression – The pattern/path/formula used by the Logging Service to extract values.
+Expression Yes The pattern/path/formula used to extract values

-Expression Type – Choose the plugin that matches your message format and extraction needs.
+Expression Type Yes The plugin matching your message format

 Message Type